radical-cybertools/ExTASY/doc/pages/coam.rst

     1. The resource configuration file sets the parameters of the HPC resource we want to run the workload on, in this case Stampede.

     2. The workload configuration file defines the CoCo/Amber workload itself.
+The configuration file given in this example is strictly meant for the coco-amber usecase only.

 **Step 1** : Create a new directory for the example,